crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 ![Async::Job over Solid Queue fiber throughput ranges.](/images/solid-queue-throughput-asyncjob-vs-fiber.png)

-If you're chasing pure speed and don't need persistence, use Async::Job -- it's great.
-If you want job visibility, failure tracking, retries, Mission Control, and the rest of the Rails operational stack, Solid Queue's fiber mode gets you that concurrency with a speed tradeoff that's worth it -- you still get unbounded fibers per process while keeping database connections flat.
-With this patch, you just set `fibers: N` and keep building.
+If you want raw speed and don't need persistence, Async::Job is the right call.
+But if you want job visibility, failure tracking, retries, Mission Control, everything Rails gives you out of the box, fiber mode gets you there.
+Same concurrency.
+Flat database connections.
+You set `fibers: N` and keep building.

 ---

 The PR is [up on GitHub][pr].
-The [benchmark suite][bench] is open source, if you want to run your own numbers or challenge mine.
+The [benchmark suite][bench] is open source.
+Run your own numbers, or challenge mine.

 [async-article]: /async-ruby-is-the-future/
 [pr]: https://github.com/rails/solid_queue/pull/728